Resources on the Web

 Jewcology is an online community to connect people interested and involved in Judaism and the environment.

 Kol ALEPH is the voice of ALEPH: Alliance for Jewish Renewal, the movement for renewing Jewish spirituality.
-The movement’s current focus is on “Deep Ecology” and how to apply the resources of Jewish tradition to healing the planet.
+They are offering the first Earth-Based Educational program for rabbis, cantors, and other interested students.

-Neo-Hasid offers Hassidic spiritual resources for the modern world from Rabbi David Seidenberg
+Neo-Hasid offers eco-theology and Hassidic spiritual resources and for the modern world from Rabbi David Seidenberg

 Sophia Street is a blog by Rabbi Laura Duhan-Kaplan, rabbi, philosophy professor, depth psychologist and animal lover.